How Poor Glassdoor Reviews

 The Journal reviewed reviews of companies on Glassdoor in January 2019, excluding the reviews of freelancers and interns.
 While it’s impossible to determine precisely when and how often Glassdoor rejects fake reviews, the Journal reviewed reviews from Roostify employees and found one such email.
 Sent One of the emails was to software engineer Tara Scherner de la Fuente, who anonymously posted a negative review about Roostify.
 Peatman said the negative reviews were likely to post by disgruntled former engineers who didn’t have the coding skills Roostify needed.
 She left the company in November 2017.

 A company can also use a gushing review tactic.
 For example, if GlassdoorEmployees have targeted them and can ask them to post a positive review to promote their company, Glassdoor will usually remove reviews created by the same person.
 This way, Glassdoor is protecting its reputation and helping other companies get more reviews.
 This tactic is popular with Fortune 500 companies.
-It has even been used to boost Airbnb ratings.
+It has even been used to boost Airbnb lowest ratings.

 Can companies take down glassdoor reviews?